 Consolidating a Legacy: The Codex Sinaiticus Project

 The Codex Sinaiticus Project was a collaborative project to digitize, transcribe, and make available on the internet, the entire remains of the fourth century codex manuscript of bible known as Codex Sinaiticus.
 Launched on July 6, 2009, The Codex Sinaiticus Project website provides a direct material media translation of the codex interface explored in the previous chapter into a web interface, one of the earliest and most comprehensive attempts to bring an ancient bible interface into a new scale of user relationships through digitization and the internet.
 The collaborative nature of this project is evident immediately when you encounter the website.
 The rare four columns per page of the Sinaiticus manuscript are matched by the four institutional partners and the corresponding four interface languages available on the site.
 This kind of international collaboration was necessary given the goal of the project to restitch together the extant pieces of Codex Sinaiticus scattered among different libraries so as to recreate it as a single interface.
 Over the years, the remains of the codex spread across the British Library, the library of the University of Leipzig, the National Library of Russia in Saint Petersburg, and Saint Catherine’s Monastery.
 Even without a detailed analysis of the emerging technologies that enable the new interfaces of the Codex Sinaiticus Project, one can see here an expansion of the codex’s capacity for collectability at work in the gathering together of these disparate parts of the manuscript into a single interface through digitization and web delivery.
 In its time, Sinaiticus itself was a marvel in its capacity for collecting together texts into one interface.
-Before the fourth century, biblical texts were not packaged as a single codex; rather they appeared either as individual texts or in smaller collections.
+Before the fourth century, biblical codicies appeared either as individual texts or as smaller collections, such as Gospel books or Pauline letter collections.
 The Codex Sinaiticus Project revitalizes the manuscript’s affordance of collectability in new media forms by working to transcend political and spatial limits and bring four collections at four different institutions together into one bible interface.

 The Codex Sinaiticus Project imagined itself as a multifaceted project from the beginning, with the driving values of conservation and dissemination of this historical manuscript.
 The conservation efforts of the project included the preparation and care of the manuscript leaves in each location as well as the digitization of each page of the manuscript for use in the multiple aspects of study and dissemination at work in the project.
 I admire the project team’s openness to both traditional and emerging technologies as means of providing access to the manuscript.
-Along with the web interface we will explore closely, the project has produced a traditional print facsimile of the manuscript, a major international conference, a popular level book discussing the history of the manuscript and the project itself, and an academic collection of essays from the conference analyzing interesting findings made available by the new interfaces of the project and detailing the technical procedures operative in developing the interfaces.
+Along with the web interface, which we will explore closely, the project has produced a traditional print facsimile of the manuscript, a major international conference, a popular level book discussing the history of the manuscript and the project itself, and an academic collection of essays from the conference analyzing interesting findings made available by the new interfaces of the project and detailing the technical procedures operative in developing the interfaces.
 This proliferation of interfaces for the project participates in some of the high surface area and collaborative capacities we found in the ancient codex itself.